 Reading preferences is similar to writing preferences.
-Just like with writing, the first step is to obtain the UserDefaults object.
+Just like with writing, the first step is to obtain the NSUserDefaults object.
 This is done in the same way as it was done in the writing process:

 '''

-var prefs: UserDefaults = UserDefaults.standard
+var prefs: NSUserDefaults

+= NSUserDefaults.standardUserDefaults()

 '''

 Now that you have the object, you are able to access the preference values that are set.
-For writing, you use the set syntax; for reading, you use the string(forKey:) method.
-You use the string(forKey:) method because the value you put in the preference was a String.
+For writing, you use the setObject syntax; for reading, you use the stringForKey method.
+You use the stringForKey method because the value you put in the preference was a String.
 In the writing example, you set preferences for the username and for the number of books in the list to display.
 You can read those preferences by using the following simple lines of code:

-''' var username = prefs.string(forKey: "username") var booksInList = prefs.integer(forKey: "booksInList") '''
+''' var username = prefs.stringForKey("username") var booksInList = prefs.integerForKey("booksInList") '''

 Pay close attention to what is happening in each of these lines.
 You start by declaring the variable username, which is a String.
 This variable will be used to store the preference value of the username you stored in the preferences.
 Then, you just assign it to the value of the preference username.
-You will notice that in the read example you do not use the synchronize method.
+You will notice that in the read example you do not use the synchronize function.
 This is because you have not changed the values of the preferences; therefore, you do not need to make sure they are written to a disk.